 Facilitated by a professional, groups provide a supportive environment in which to work with other SU students with similar concerns.
 For more information about groups currently being offered, or to request a particular group, please contact us.

 A variety of groups are offered each fall, winter, and spring quarters.
 Groups are not offered over summer term.
-The following groups are offered for Fall Quarter 2018:
+The following groups are offered for Winter Quarter 2019:

 This group focuses on identifying and managing anxious mood and thoughts.

 This group focuses on the benefits of being kind to yourself and strategies for practicing self-acceptance and self-compassion.

 This group introduces students to mindfulness teachings and practices.